xpipe-io/xpipe/SECURITY.md

 or file system.

-When a program only accepts password input via an environment variable or an askpass program, a self deleting password supplier script file is generated by X-Pipe.
+When a program only accepts password input via an environment variable or an askpass program, a self deleting password supplier script file is generated by XPipe.
 This script contains the encrypted password and will supply the password to the target program exactly once when invoked and immediately deletes itself afterwards.
 This behavior ensures that there is no leftover password script after an operation is performed.